Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Applications of our measure

 \paragraph{Model-free descriptive pattern}

-We calculated Human-AI gap ($\Delta$) for every decision made by every human player in our dataset.
-A value of zero means that the human player completely replicated the AI's decision ($\Delta_k=0 \iff a_k^{Human}=a_k^{AI}$) and made the optimal move, while a positive value indicates the extent to which AI's decision was superior to that of the human player, or put differently, the extent to which the human player's decision quality trailed that of the AI.
+We calculate the \textit{Human-AI Gap} ($\Delta$) for every decision made by every human player in our dataset.
+A value of zero means that a human player completely replicated the AI's decision ($\Delta_k=0 \iff a_k^{Human}=a_k^{AI}$) and made the optimal move, while a positive value indicates the extent to which AI's decision was superior to that of the human player, or put differently, the extent to which the human player's decision quality trailed that of the AI.
 We present the pattern of $\Delta_k$ in Figure \ref{fig:human_ai_gap_across_moves}.
-The average Human-AI gap of each set of 10 moves (e.g., $1^{st}-10^{th}$, $11^{th}-20^{th}$, ...) is plotted across the course of match.
-The solid red line traces Human-AI gap before AlphaGo beat Lee Sedol (from January 2014 to March 2016); the dotted green line traces Human-AI gap between AlphaGo's debut and the release of open-sourced AI programs (from March 2016 to October 2017); lastly, the dashed blue line traces Human-AI gap after open-sourced AI programs were publicly released (from October 2017 to March 2020).
+The average \textit{Human-AI Gap} of each set of 10 moves (e.g., $1^{st}-10^{th}$, $11^{th}-20^{th}$, ...) is plotted across the course of match.
+The solid red curve traces the \textit{Human-AI Gap} before AlphaGo beat Lee Sedol (from January 2014 to March 2016); the dotted green curve traces the \textit{Human-AI Gap} between AlphaGo's debut and the release of open-source AI programs (from March 2016 to October 2017); lastly, the dashed blue curve traces the \textit{Human-AI Gap} after open-source AI programs were publicly released (from October 2017 to March 2020).